meilisearch/docs-searchbar.js/README.md

 ##### `enableDarkMode` <!-- omit in toc -->

 Allows you to display the searchbar in dark mode.
 It is useful if your website has dark mode support and you also want the searchbar to appear in a dark version.
 You can always edit the style of the searchbar to match the style of your website.

+##### `enhancedSearchInput` <!-- omit in toc -->

+When set to `true`, a theme is applied on the search-box to improve its appearance.
+Its adds the .searchbox class which can be used to further customise the search-box.

 ##### More Examples <!-- omit in toc -->